-If the estimated value of the goods left by the tenant is less than what it would cost for you to remove the goods, store the goods for at least 60 days, and sell the goods at public auction, you can apply for an Abandoned Goods Certificate.
-This includes jewellery, motor vehicles, caravans, trailers or boats.
+If you believe that the estimated sale value of the abandoned goods is less than it will cost you to remove the goods, store the goods for at least 60 days and sell the goods at public auction you can choose to dispose of the goods.

-If you are issued an Abandoned Goods Certificate, you may dispose of the goods in any way you wish.
+If you are issued with an Abandoned Goods Certificate you may dispose of the goods.
 The certificate can protect you from future legal proceedings for compensation initiated against you by the former tenant.

 What you will need to apply

-To apply for an Abandoned Goods Certificate, you will need the following information:
+If you do decide to apply for an Abandoned Goods Certificate, you will need to provide the following information: